Taking a look back at a classic West Ham United moment on this day in history, in association with Heineken...

 For the Hammers did not just overcome a plucky Fulham side 2-0 thanks to Alan Taylor's two second-half goals but, in doing so, they also defeated Claret and Blue legend Bobby Moore at the stadium where he had forged so many unforgettable memories for club and country.

-Remembering that historic afternoon, lifelong Hammer and broadcaster Ian 'Moose' Abrahams caught up West Ham's Wembley heroes.
+Remembering that historic afternoon, lifelong Hammer and broadcaster Ian 'Moose' Abrahams caught up with West Ham's Wembley heroes.

 Goalkeeper